 Student facilities include a superb sports complex with a 25 metre pool, two libraries and The Helix, our renowned performing arts centre.
 In 2016 we announced plans to invest over €230m in developing new, world-class facilities across our three academic campuses.
 Already building has begun on an exciting, new €14m Student Centre that will be home to the more than one hundred and twenty student clubs and societies.
 This commitment to student facilities means that our world-class learning experiences are complemented by a vibrant, dynamic social environment.

-Understanding how cells work underpins many areas, and so there is huge demand for a workforce with scientific knowledge, particularly in molecular and cellular biology.
-Your skills in research and development and your ability to undertake management and operational roles will be an added asset.
+The expansion in the industrial healthcare sector means that there is huge demand for a workforce that is equipped with scientific knowledge, particularly in molecular and cellular biology.
+Your skills in research and development and your ability to undertake management and operational roles in the production of healthcare products will be invaluable to employers.

 In addition to the general entry requirements for admission to the university the following entry requirements apply: